 - Undated: SpaceX launches Starlink 10, the latest mission to launch 58 more Starlink satellites as part of their broadband network.
 The Falcon 9 rocket will also contain 3 SkySat Earth-imaging satellites for Planet, launching from Cape Canaveral Air Force Station in Florida.
 Watch it live.

-- 14th: The Hope Mars Mission launches for the United Arab Emirates, aboard a Japanese H-2A rocket.
-It will launch at 20:51 GMT from Tanegashima Space Centre in Japan.
+- 16th: The Hope Mars Mission launches for the United Arab Emirates, aboard a Japanese H-2A rocket.
+It will launch at 21:43 BST from Tanegashima Space Centre in Japan.
+Delayed from July 14th.
+Watch it live from 19:00 BST.

 - 30th: Cape Canaveral Air Force Station in Florida sees the launch of NASA’s Mars Perseverance rover.
 It launches aboard an United Launch Alliance Atlas V rocket.
 Delayed from July 17th, 20th and 22nd.
 Watch it live.